Explore webinars and self-paced courses in our new learning management system!

 The Future of Teledentistry

-While teledentistry has come a long way, it still has a long way to go.
+While teledentistry has proven to be a viable alternative, it still has a long way to go.
 State governments can do much more to create a supportive environment for teledentistry.
 For example, states can update reimbursement policies, clarify legal issues, and facilitate sharing patient information.
-By thinking beyond the traditional visit to the dentist’s office, and taking advantage of new technologies, we can remove barriers to dental care — and come one step closer to ensuring access for all Americans.